Di-Falco/capstone/Project.md

 * Landing page with header, Display new additions or employee recommendations etc.
 * Database of movies in stock
 * List of all in-stock movies where each item links to its detail page.
-Movie details might include title, year, poster image, director, cast/crew, description, in/out of stock, format(DVD/BluRay/VHS/LaserDisc/BetaMax/Capacitance Electronic Disc/16, 35, 70mm Film/ etc)
+Movie details might include title, year, poster image, director, cast/crew, country of origin/ language, description, in/out of stock, format(DVD/BluRay/VHS/LaserDisc/BetaMax/Capacitance Electronic Disc/16, 35, 70mm Film/ etc)
 * Page for upcoming screenings
 * Uses either IMDB or TMDB database to get movie info
 * Some slick styling with an as-of-yet-undertermined library